eugeneveloso/MovingTurtlesim/README.md

 - To run a turtlesim node that will move forward, run the launch file "move_forward.launch".
 Once the turtlesim node is displayed, enter the distance that you would like to move forward in the terminal and press enter.

-To exit either program, enter Ctrl^C in the terminal
+To exit either program, enter Ctrl^C in the terminal.